 MARRIED LIFE IN WORDS AND PICTURES

 Just like in real life, Pete and Mary chatted in the bathroom getting ready for the day, or in the bedroom decompressing at night.
-Their dialogue had all the rhythm of an excellent, mature marriage-- something very rare in the medium.
-Those of you fortunate enough to be in long term relationships this Valentine's day will recognize the following situation where the wife wants to discuss a couple from their dinner party that evening and the husband wants to go to sleep.
+Their dialogue had all the rhythm of an excellent, mature marriage-- something very rare in a medium often tailored to adolescents.
+Those of you fortunate enough to be in long term relationships this Valentine's day will recognize the following situation where the wife wants to discuss a couple from that evening's dinner party and the husband wants to go to sleep.

-Studying these comic strips as a young boy, I learned a lot about drawing-- about anatomy, design, how folds in cloth worked, etc.-- but I also learned inadvertently how relationships were supposed to work.
+Studying these comic strips as a young boy, I learned a lot about drawing-- about anatomy, composition, how folds in cloth worked, etc.-- but I also learned inadvertently how relationships were supposed to work.
 Leonard Starr got me as far as high school, at which time my girlfriend-- now my loving wife-- took over my education.
-God knows what I would have understood about relationships if I had grown up reading Chris Ware or R. Crumb.
+God knows what I would have understood about relationships if I had grown up reading R. Crumb.

-Here we see one of the many diversions from the plot of On Stage, where Pete and Mary break into spontaneous play:
+Here we see one of the frequent diversions from the plot of On Stage, where Pete and Mary break into spontaneous play:

 In this final example, Pete throws the dinner dishes out the window, rather than wash them:

 No other comic strip could beat Starr's domestic dialogue.

 I just discovered that the whole wonderful On Stage series is being reprinted by Charles Pelto at Classic Comics Press.(http://www.classiccomicspress.com).
 I urge you to check it out.
 And Happy Valentine's Day.